Newport Market

-Newport Market (also known as Newport Provisions Market) is a traditional Victorian indoor market, in Newport, South Wales.
-It is an early example of a large-span cast iron-frame building featuring a glass-filled barrel roof.
+Newport Market (also known as Newport Provisions Market) is a traditional Victorian indoor market in Newport, South Wales.
+It is a Grade II-Listed building in the city centre, owned and operated by Newport City Council.
+The main structure, completed in 1889, is an early example of a large-span cast iron-frame building featuring a glazed barrel roof.
+The market re-opened in March 2022 as a multi-purpose food, retail and office space following a £5–6 million renovation.

-Newport bus station is located immediately outside the Upper Dock Street entrance to Newport Market and a short walk from Newport railway station.
+Location

-It re-opened in March 2022 as a multi purpose food, retail and office space following a £5-6 million pound renovation.
+The market has a central position in the town, on a large site bounded by Upper Dock Street, Market Street, High Street, and Griffin Street.
+Newport bus station is immediately outside the Upper Dock Street entrance to Newport Market.
+Newport railway station is also nearby.

 History

-A market building had occupied the High Street end of the site from around 1817, but was too small by the middle of the century, and was extended to the new Dock Street in 1865.
+A market building had occupied the High Street end of the site from around 1817, but was too small by the middle of the century, and was extended to the new Upper Dock Street in 1865.
 It was then demolished and rebuilt.

-In 1885 the Corporation of Newport purchased the site from the Duke of Beaufort and built the present building.
-The foundations for the present office buildings and tower at the Dock Street end were laid on 13 September 1887 and they were opened by the then Mayor of Newport Henry Faulkner on 1 May 1889.
+In 1885, the Corporation of Newport purchased the site from the Duke of Beaufort and went on to build the present structure.
+The foundations for the office buildings and tower at the Dock Street end were laid on 13 September 1887 and they were opened by the then Mayor of Newport Henry Faulkner on 1 May 1889.
 The High Street end was re-aligned and rebuilt in 1934, and comprised an arcade entrance to the market, shops, and a department store, Hills & Steele.

 An extension at the High Street end was opened by Mayor Robert Frank Allen on 25 November 1987.
-It is a Grade II-Listed building situated in the city centre, owned and operated by Newport City Council.

 The market had been subject to plans for redevelopment since 2012.
 After being closed for a year, a modernised and refurbished version of the market was re-opened in March 2022.